abhijit-patharkar/abhijit-patharkar/README.md

-- 👋 Hi, I’m @abhijit-patharkar
+- 👋 Hi, I’m Abhijit Patharkar.
+You can know more about me by <a href="https://abhijit-patharkar.github.io/">clicking here.</a>
+- I'm currently working as a Staff Engineer at VMware.
+Before VMware I founded and ran my own technology consulting startup called Scriptuit Techologies.
-- 👀 I’m interested in Scalable Architectures, CloudOps, DevOps, DevSecOps, Cloud Migrations, Modern Applications, and last but certainly not the least hands-on coding in any technology.
+- :eyes: I’m interested in Scalable Architectures, CloudOps, DevOps, DevSecOps, Cloud Migrations, Modern Applications, and last but certainly not the least hands-on coding in all major technologies.
-- 🌱 My current interests are GoLang, APIs and Kubernetes.
+- :heart: My current interests are GoLang, APIs and Kubernetes.
 - 🌱 I don't attach myself to a technology or a programming language and perfer to flow with the community.
-- 📫 You can reach me at abhijitpatharkar@gmail.com
+- 📫 You can reach me at the following co-ordinates
+  - :email: abhijitpatharkar@gmail.com
+  - :iphone: +91 98602 02293